zsparal/api-documentation/source/reference/v2/orders-api/update-orderline.rst

 Or update the ``quantity``, ``unitPrice``, ``discountAmount``, ``totalAmount``, ``vatAmount`` and ``vatRate`` if you want to substitute a product for an entirely different one.

-Alternatively, you can also (partially) `:doc:cancel order lines <reference/v2/orders-api/cancel-order-lines>` instead of updating the quantity.
+Alternatively, you can also (partially) :doc:`cancel order lines </reference/v2/orders-api/cancel-order-lines>` instead of updating the quantity.

 When updating an order line that uses a *pay after delivery* method such as *Klarna Pay later*,